+The government document "Mobile phones in schools 2024" states that "We owe it to our children to do what we can to remove distractions and enable them to be fully present in the classroom.
+This is why we are determined that all schools should prohibit the use of mobile phones throughout the school day not only during lessons but break and lunchtimes as well."
 Between 8.50 am and 3.15 pm mobile phones are prohibited and should not be seen or heard.
-Students who fail to comply with these expectations will be spoken to by staff, and the incident will be logged on GO4Schools as a Level 1 Electronic device used without permission.
+If a mobile is brought into school it must be turned off and in the student's bag - not in a pocket.
+Students who fail to comply with these expectations will be spoken to by staff, and the incident will be logged on GO4Schools as a Level 1 Electronic device used, seen or heard.
+This includes if it is seen in a blazer or trouser pocket.
 Three infringements in a half-term will result in a 45-minute school after-school detention.

 If a student persistently breaks this rule, parents/carers will receive an email notifying them that any further logs will result in their child's mobile phone being confiscated for collection by parents/carers.
+The DFE guidance states "Schools have the power to confiscate mobile phones or similar devices as a disciplinary penalty.
+The law protects staff from liability in any proceedings brought against them for any loss or damage to items they have confiscated as a sanction provided they have acted lawfully."